Nothingeven/CUMT_Auto_Wifi_Connector/README.md

 ## Frequently Asked Questions
 - If the automatic login fails, the program will show the setting interface automatically.
 - The data is saved in D:\CampusLoginData folder.
-- This program is specially designed for CUMT campus network, only applicable to China University of Mining and Technology campus network.
+- This program is specially designed for CUMT campus network, only applicable to China University of Mining and Technology (CUMT) campus network.
+-First time use, please turn on auto login when connecting to WIFI CUMT_Stu ！！！！

 Translated with DeepL.com (free version)